New slope inequalities for families of complete intersections: The cones of cycles of and an instability condition

 \begin{remark} In \cite{B-S-hyper}, in the codimension one case, we proved a more general instability condition, and this led us to a singularity condition (a bound on the log canonical threshold of the fibres of $f$ via Lee's result).
-In the general codimension case, of course from Lee's result we could obtain a singularity condition on the Chow form of the fibres; but as for the fibres themselves, it is not so easy to get geometric information from an unstability condition. \end{remark} As an application of these last results, toghether with the detailed study of the hypersurface case made in \cite{B-S-hyper}, we use Corollary \ref{instability} to construct families of complete intersections whose general fibre is of general type, asymptotically unstable and has only one (very) singular point, as follows. \begin{proposition} Let $a$ be a positive natural number, and let $r\geq 3$ be a natural number.
+In the general codimension case, of course from Lee's result we could obtain a singularity condition on the Chow form of the fibres; but as for the fibres themselves, it is not so easy to get geometric information from an instability condition. \end{remark} As an application of these last results, together with the detailed study of the hypersurface case made in \cite{B-S-hyper}, we use Corollary \ref{instability} to construct families of complete intersections whose general fibre is of general type, asymptotically unstable and has only one (very) singular point, as follows. \begin{proposition} Let $a$ be a positive natural number, and let $r\geq 3$ be a natural number.
 Consider the rank $r\geq 3$ vector bundle over $\pr^1$

 Let $0<c<r-1$ be an integer.
-Then there exist an $m\in \mathbb N$ big enough, such that calling $X$ the complete intersection of $c$ general members of the linear system $|m(ra-1)H-m(r+1)\Sigma|$ on $\pr_B(\cE)$ and $f\colon X\to B$ the induced morphism, we have that: \begin{enumerate} \item the general fibre $F$ of $f$ is a complete intersection of general type with only one singular point; \item the couple $(F, hH_{|F})$ is Chow unstable for any $h\in \mathbb N^{>0}$; \item the couple $(F, K_F) $ is Chow unstable. \end{enumerate} \end{proposition} \begin{proof} The Harder Narashiman sequence of $\cE$ is simply
+Then there exists an $m\in \mathbb N$ big enough, such that calling $X$ the complete intersection of $c$ general members of the linear system on $\pr_B(\cE)$ and $f\colon X\to B$ the induced morphism, we have that: \begin{enumerate} \item the general fibre $F$ of $f$ is a complete intersection of general type with only one singular point; \item the couple $(F, hH_{|F})$ is Chow unstable for any $h\in \mathbb N^{>0}$; \end{enumerate} \end{proposition} \begin{proof} The Harder-Narasimhan sequence of $\cE$ is simply